loomnetwork/loomchain/builtin/plugins/dposv2/overview.md

 the delegator and are liable to be slashed until the next valdiator election when they are automatically transfered to an address which the delegator specifies.

+`REDELEGATING`: A redelegation request has been made within the last election period.
+During the next election, the `delegation.Validator` value will be set to the `delegation.UpdateValidator`.

 ## Election

 Loom's dPoS implementation relies on a dynamic set of Validators which